rkendev/GenAI-Journey/01-data-profiling-cli/docs/source/installation.rst

    # From PyPI
    pip install dataprof

-   # Or with full extras
+   # Or install with all extras
-   pip install dataprof[validation]
+   pip install "dataprof[validation]"